Wei-M-Wei/pcluster/README.md

 ```

 ## Features
 - **Main functionality**: Perform inference after discretizing unobserved heterogeneity in the panel data model, see the paper [^1].
-- **Validation example**: An example 'test_example.R' is included. 'estimator_dc(formula, data, index)' is the main function.
+- **Validation example**: An example 'test_example.R' is included. 'estimator_dc(formula, data, index)' is the main function. 'cluster_general' is used to cluster the data into different groups.
 - ```{r }
   help(estimator_dc) # check an example provided
+  help(cluster_general) # check the arguments of this function
   ```

 ## Additional resources